 Institute for Justice

-The Institute for Justice employs law clerks and both undergraduate and graduate interns during the school year and throughout the summer.
-Clerks and interns participate in the day-to-day activities that make up the Institute’s fast-paced cutting-edge litigation docket.
+The Institute for Justice employs law clerks during the school year and throughout the summer.
+Clerks participate in the day-to-day activities that make up the Institute’s fast-paced cutting-edge litigation docket.
 IJ’s legal staff relies on clerks for assistance with legal research, developing potential cases, brief writing, drafting affidavits and discovery requests, op-ed writing, and a host of other key litigation responsibilities.